 Winner of the 1981 Naumburg Chamber Music Award and 1980 Evian International String Quartet Competition, the Muir String Quartet first appeared on the scene in 1980, and was greeted with rave reviews and an extensive feature in the New Yorker.
 The quartet was also featured on the internationally acclaimed PBS broadcast, In Performance at the White House for President and Mrs. Reagan.
 Formed in 1979 following graduation from the Curtis Institute of Music, the Muir String Quartet’s principal chamber music teachers were Felix Galimir and members of the Guarneri and Budapest Quartets.

 Some of the awards Muir has garnered include a Grammy (Beethoven Quartets Op.
 132 and Grosse Fuge/EcoClassics), a Grammy nomination (Mozart and Brahms Clarinet Quintets/EcoClassics with Mitchell Lurie), two Grand Prix du Disques, and the Gramophone Award.
-In its commitment to advancing contemporary American music, the Muir Quartet has had commissioned works written for them by such distinguished composers as Joan Tower (Night Fields), Sheila Silver (From Darkness Emerging), Richard Danielpour (Shadow Dances and Psalms of Sorrow - featured on CBS Sunday Morning), Richard Wilson (Third String Quartet), and Charles Fussell (Being Music - based on poetry of Walt Whitmen).
+In its commitment to advancing contemporary American music, the Muir Quartet has had commissioned works written for them by such distinguished composers as Joan Tower (Night Fields), Sheila Silver (From Darkness Emerging), Richard Danielpour (Shadow Dances and Psalms of Sorrow – featured on CBS Sunday Morning), Richard Wilson (Third String Quartet), and Charles Fussell (Being Music – based on poetry of Walt Whitmen).
 The quartet also gave the World Premiere performance of the Native American collaborative work, Circle of Faith, featured on National Public Radio.
-Other premiered works include those by esteemed American composers Richard Danielpour (Feast of Fools - for bassoon and string quartet), Lucas Foss (String Quartet #4), Ezra Laderman (String Quartets #9 and #10), Joelle Wallach (String Quartet #3), and Ronald Perera's first Quartet.
-In 2012-2013, the Quartet continues its series at Boston University with the complete Bartok Quartets, the Beethoven Cycle at Rhode Island College and with the Montana Chamber Music Society with a retrospective of works from old and new Vienna, and other performances throughout North America.
+Other premiered works include those by esteemed American composers Richard Danielpour (Feast of Fools – for bassoon and string quartet), Lucas Foss (String Quartet #4), Ezra Laderman (String Quartets #9 and #10), Joelle Wallach (String Quartet #3), and Ronald Perera’s first Quartet.
+In 2013-2014, the Quartet continues its series at Boston University, Rhode Island College and with the Montana Chamber Music Society with a retrospective of works from old and new Vienna, and other performances around North America.
 2011-2012 highlights included a tour of China, with concerts and master classes in Beijing, Xian, Shenyang and Shanghai.
-The Muir's recording of the Kreisler, Berg Op.
-3 and Schulhoff 5 Pieces will be released on the KidsClassics label during 2013, and this season they will be recording the Weber Clarinet Quintet and works from the Klezmer Tradition with clarinetist Alexander Fiterstein on the KidsClassics label.
+The Muir’s recording of the Kreisler, Berg Op.
+3 and Schulhoff 5 Pieces was released on the KidsClassics label during 2013, and this season they will be recording the Weber Clarinet Quintet and works from the Klezmer Tradition with clarinetist Alexander Fiterstein on the KidsClassics label.